Janet Jackson: Legacy

-Artists such as Jennifer Lopez have been compared with Jackson's film career.
+Musical artists such as Jennifer Lopez have been compared with Jackson's film career.

 Jackson has also been considered a primary example of a musician maintaining an acting career, setting a template for artists such as Jennifer Lopez.
 Dan Shanoff stated, "Before J-Lo even thought about being a singing-dancing-acting triple-threat...
 [Janet] was reinventing music videos, putting on a sick stage show and starring in both "Good Times" and "Diff'rent Strokes."
 MTV News observed her to inspire "a slew of singers" with her forays into film.
 Ashley Roberts stated, "I always kind of went to the artists who, like Janet Jackson, was an artist, but would go off and do film," while Kat Graham commented, "looking up to artists like Janet Jackson...
 I just don't know why you can't do it both."

 Jackson has inspired performances by a number of actors, including Brit Marling, Olivia Wilde, Kate Hudson in Something Borrowed, and Elizabeth Mathis in Tron: Legacy, who stated, "I got the part.
 So I owe it all to Janet."
 Tom Hanks praised the usage of Jackson's choreography within films.
 Jackson brought director Dominic Sena to prominence, leading him to direct films starring Brad Pitt and Angelina Jolie.
 Jessica Alba cited her as the inspiration for her role in Honey, saying, "I grew up falling in love with Janet Jackson videos...
 And I wanted to be part of that."
 Jenna Dewan credits dancing with Jackson as the platform to star in Step Up.
 She also influenced actors Michael K. Williams and Carmen Electra.
 Her choreography has also been incorporated in numerous Bollywood films.

 Jackson's debut in Poetic Justice has inspired several trends.
 PopMatters said its spoken poetry theme started "the spoken word explosion," influencing films such as Love Jones and Slam!.
 The Fader considered Jackson's image as Justice iconic, declaring it "one hell of a defining, iconoclastic moment that sticks in our brains and eventually disseminated through-and-through society."
 Her box braids in the film have become known as "Janet Jackson Braids," setting fashion trends.
 An anecdote stated, "celebrities continue to embrace Janet's look and continue to evoke the memory of John Singleton's classic character and film."
 Artists such as Beyoncé and Solange Knowles were observed to emulate Jackson's braids.
 Nylon considered it the film's most iconic feature, comparing Jennifer Lawrence's "side-winding French plait" in The Hunger Games to the style.